- Cambridge-Isanti Schools

 - Within the ongoing process of curriculum development, the following needs shall be addressed:

-- Provide for articulation of courses of study from pre-kindergarten through grade twelve.
+- Provide for articulation of courses of study from kindergarten through grade twelve.

 - Identify minimum objectives for each course and at each elementary grade level.